mpimd-csc/flexiblas/README.md

 case-insensitive!

 Additionally, one can define additional search paths in the first section.
-Therefore one has to add an key-value entry of the following style to the first
+Therefore one has to add a key-value entry of the following style to the first
 section:

         pathXXX = /additional/search/path